matval/unitree_quadruped_go1/README.md

 # Introduction
-This package can send control command to real robot from ROS2.
-You can do low-level control(namely control all joints on robot) and high-level control(namely control the walking direction and speed of robot).
+This repository can send control command to real robot from ROS2 and republish camera videos as rostopics.

-This version is suitable for unitree_legged_sdk v3.5.1, namely Go1 robot.

 ## Packages: